Crypto Tax Calculator

 How to Use This Calculator

-- Select your country — choose from the supported jurisdictions to apply the correct tax rates and rules.
+- Select your country — choose from the supported jurisdictions to apply approximate tax rates and rules.

-- Enter your purchase price — the total cost basis of the crypto you acquired (what you originally paid).
+- Enter your purchase price — the total cost basis of the crypto you acquired (what you originally paid, including acquisition fees).

 - Enter your selling price — the total amount you received (or the current market value if estimating unrealized gains).